 If any business or profession is giving benefits or perquisites to any agent, channel partner, dealer, distributor, or any other person of an amount more than the specified amount during the financial year to one recipient then they are liable to deduct TDS under Section 194R.

-However, it is not applicable to the Individual/HUF to deduct TDS if the total sales don’t exceed INR 1 crore in the case of business and INR 50 Lakh in the case of a profession in the immediately preceding financial year.
+However, it does not apply to the Individual/HUF to deduct TDS if the total sales don’t exceed INR 1 crore in the case of business and INR 50 Lakh in the case of a profession in the immediately preceding financial year.

 Purpose of Section 194R